silklabs/silk/babel-preset-silk-node6/README.md

-# Silk Babel Preset (Node 4)
+# Silk Babel Preset (Node 6)

-This is a flattened babel-preset for node 4 ...
+This is a flattened babel-preset for node 6.x LTS ...

 This project does not ship with the entire set of babel plugins as npm dependencies instead it flattens all the dependencies into a single fast